 The resources had been hidden backstage earlier in the proceedings by Christchurch Libraries’ Jane Hackett, Danny McNeil, and me.

-When the time comes to launch the activity in front of the audience, my colleagues and I set up a desk, chair, and beanbags alongside the “mobile library” shopping trolleys.
+My colleagues and I set up a desk, chair, and beanbags alongside the “mobile library” shopping trolleys.
 We deputise some of the audience to work as librarians before announcing to the room that “the library is open” and they are welcome to visit their local branch or mobile library.

 People are starting to grasp what is going on.